lady-h-world/My_Garden/reading_pages/param_tuning_1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/market_crystal.png" width="766" height="79" />
 </p>

 In the classification problem, Lady H. was using [balanced accuracy][3] to measure the percentage of correctly predicted specimens in the testing data, with its value closer to 1, the better model performance we get.
 In the regression problem, [R2 (r-square)][4] was used to measure how close the forecasted sales to the real sales, with its value closer to 1, the better model performance we get.
+Meanwhile, the computational efficiency is an important metrics too.

 We have summarized Lady H.'s notes in Table 1.1, by comparing the baseline model vs FLAML vs Optuna, we can see FLAML has an overall better performance in both classification and regression.
 Now let’s look into details.